 We inherit our genes from both parents.
 Scientists believe several genes are associated with an increased risk of schizophrenia, but that no gene causes the disease by itself.
 In fact, recent research has found that people with schizophrenia tend to have higher rates of rare genetic mutations.
 These genetic differences involve hundreds of different genes and probably disrupt brain development.

-In addition, it probably takes more than genes to cause the disorder.
-Scientists think interactions between genes and the environment are necessary for schizophrenia to develop.
-Many environmental factors may be involved, such as exposure to viruses or malnutrition before birth, problems during birth, and other not yet known psychosocial factors.
+In addition, it likely takes more than genes to cause the disorder.
+Scientists think interactions between genes and the environment may be necessary for schizophrenia to develop.
+Many environmental factors may be involved, such as exposure to viruses or malnutrition before birth, problems during birth, and other not yet known factors.

-Different brain chemistry and structure - Scientists think that an imbalance in the complex, interrelated chemical reactions of the brain involving the neurotransmitters dopamine and glutamate, and possibly others, plays a role in schizophrenia.
+Different brain chemistry and structure: Scientists think that an imbalance in the complex, interrelated chemical reactions of the brain involving the neurotransmitters dopamine and glutamate, and possibly others, play a role in schizophrenia.
 Neurotransmitters are substances that allow brain cells to communicate with each other.
 Scientists are learning more about brain chemistry and its link to schizophrenia.

-Also, in small ways the brains of people with schizophrenia look different than those of healthy people.
-For example, fluid-filled cavities at the center of the brain, called ventricles, are larger in some people with schizophrenia.
+Also, the brains of people with schizophrenia look slightly different than those of healthy people.
+For example, fluid-filled cavities at the center of the brain called ventricles are larger in some people with schizophrenia.
 The brains of people with the illness also tend to have less gray matter, and some areas of the brain may have less or more activity.
-Studies of brain tissue after death also have revealed differences in the brains of people with schizophrenia.
+Studies of brain tissue after death have also revealed differences in the brains of people with schizophrenia.
 Scientists found small changes in the distribution or characteristics of brain cells that likely occurred before birth.
 Some experts think problems during brain development before birth may lead to faulty connections.
 The problem may not show up in a person until puberty.
 The brain undergoes major changes during puberty, and these changes could trigger psychotic symptoms.
-Scientists have learned a lot about schizophrenia, but more research is needed to help explain how it develops.

-Since schizophrenia may not be a single condition and its causes are not yet known, treatments focus on eliminating the symptoms of the disease.
-Treatments include antipsychotic medications and various psychosocial treatments.
+Treatment for schizophrenia focuses on eliminating the symptoms of the disease.
+Treatments include anti-psychotic medications, psychotherapy, and various treatments.

-Anti-psychotics have greatly improved the outlook for individual patients as they reduce the psychotic symptoms and usually allow the patient to function more effectively and appropriately.
-Antipsychotic drugs are currently the best treatment available, but they do not "cure" schizophrenia or ensure that there will be no further psychotic episodes.
-Only a qualified physician can make the choice and dosage of medication in the medical treatment of mental disorders.
+Anti-psychotics have greatly improved the outlook for individual patients as they reduce psychotic symptoms and usually allow the patient to function more effectively and appropriately.
+Anti-psychotic drugs are currently the best treatment available, but they do not cure schizophrenia or ensure that there will be no further psychotic episodes.
 The dosage of medication is individualized for each patient; the amount of drug needed to reduce symptoms may vary.

-The large majority of people with schizophrenia show substantial improvement when treated with antipsychotic drugs.
-Some patients, however, are not helped by the medications and a few do not seem to need them.
-It is difficult to predict which patients will fall into either group and to distinguish them from the large majority of patients who do benefit from treatment with antipsychotic drugs.
+A large majority of people with schizophrenia show substantial improvement when treated with anti-psychotic drugs.
+Some patients, however, are not helped by medication.
+Doctors and patients often collaborate to figure out which medication is best for each patient, as some drugs may have unwanted side effects.
+The large majority of patients do benefit from treatment with anti-psychotic drugs.

-Antipsychotic drugs are often very effective in treating symptoms of schizophrenia, particularly hallucinations and delusions.
-However they may not be as helpful with other symptoms, such as reduced motivation and emotional expressiveness.
-Older antipsychotics (neuroleptics) such as haloperidol or chlorpromazine, may produce side effects that resemble symptoms that are more difficult to treat.
+Anti-psychotic drugs are often very effective in treating the positive symptoms of schizophrenia, particularly hallucinations and delusions.
+They are typically not as helpful, however, with negative symptoms, such as reduced motivation and emotional expressiveness.
+Older anti-psychotics (neuroleptics) such as haloperidol or chlorpromazine may produce side effects that resemble symptoms that are more difficult to treat, such as dullness and movement disorders.
 Often, lowering the dose or switching to a different medicine may reduce these side effects.
 The newer medicines, including olanzapine, quetiapine, risperidone, ziprasidone, aripiprazole and paliperidone appear less likely to have this problem.
 Sometimes when people with the illness become depressed, other symptoms can appear to worsen.
-The symptoms may improve with the addition of an antidepressant medication.
+The symptoms may improve with the addition of an anti-depressant medication.

-Another misconception about antipsychotic drugs is that they act as a kind of mind control, or a chemical straitjacket.
-Antipsychotic drugs used at the appropriate dosage do not knock out people or take away their free will.
-While these medications can produce a sedative effect that can be useful when treatment is initiated, the utility of the drugs is not due to sedation but to their ability to diminish the hallucinations, agitation, confusion, and delusions of a psychotic episode.
-Thus, antipsychotic medications should eventually help an individual to deal with the world more rationally.
+Another misconception about anti-psychotic drugs is that they act as a kind of mind control, or a chemical straitjacket.
+Anti-psychotic drugs used at the appropriate dosage do not knock people out or take away their free will.
+While these medications can produce a sedative effect that can be beneficial when treatment is initiated, the utility of the drugs is not due to sedation but to their ability to diminish the hallucinations, agitation, confusion, and delusions of a psychotic episode.
+Thus, anti-psychotic medications should eventually help an individual to deal with the world more rationally.

 Response to Medication

-Antipsychotics are usually in pill or liquid form.
-Some anti-psychotics are shots that are given once or twice a month.
+Anti-psychotics are usually in pill or liquid form.
+Some anti-psychotics are in an injectable form that is given once or twice a month.

 Symptoms of schizophrenia, such as feeling agitated and having hallucinations, usually go away within days.
 Symptoms like delusions usually go away within a few weeks.
 After about six weeks, many people will see a lot of improvement.

-Some people may have a relapse-their symptoms come back or get worse.
-Usually, relapses happen when people stop taking their medication, or when they only take it sometimes.
+Some people may have a relapse, meaning their symptoms may come back or get worse.
+Usually, relapses happen when people stop taking their medication, or when they take it inconsistently.
 Some people stop taking the medication because they feel better or they may feel they don't need it anymore.
-But no one should stop taking an antipsychotic medication without talking to his or her doctor.
-When a doctor says it is okay to stop taking a medication, it should be gradually tapered off, never stopped suddenly.
+No one should stop taking an anti-psychotic medication without talking to his or her doctor, at the risk of experiencing a relapse of symptoms.

 Side Effects of Medication

-Antipsychotic drugs, like virtually all medications, have unwanted side effects.
+Anti-psychotic drugs, like virtually all medications, have unwanted side effects.
 Side effects include drowsiness, restlessness, muscle spasms, dry mouth, tremor, blurred vision, rapid heartbeat, sun sensitivity, skin rashes or menstrual problems for women.
+Atypical anti-psychotic medications can cause major weight gain and changes in a person's metabolism.
+This may increase a person's risk of getting diabetes and high cholesterol.
+A person's weight, glucose levels, and lipid levels should be monitored regularly by a doctor while taking an atypical anti-psychotic medication.
+Typical anti-psychotic medications can cause side effects related to physical movement, such as rigidity, persistent muscle spasms, tremors, or restlessness.
 Most side effects go away after a few days and often can be managed successfully by adjusting the dosage or by using other medications.
-People who are taking antipsychotics should not drive until they adjust to their new medication.
-Different patients have different treatment responses, so one drug may be more helpful than another.
-Atypical antipsychotic medications can cause major weight gain and changes in a person's metabolism.
-This may increase a person's risk of getting diabetes and high cholesterol.
-A person's weight, glucose levels, and lipid levels should be monitored regularly by a doctor while taking an atypical antipsychotic medication.
-Typical antipsychotic medications can cause side effects related to physical movement, such as rigidity, persistent muscle spasms, tremors or restlessness.
+For many people, however, the benefit they receive from the medication they take outweighs the side effects they experience.

-Antipsychotic medications developed in recent years all appear to have a much lower risk of producing TD.
-The risk is not zero, however, and they can produce side effects such as weight gain.
-In addition, if given at too high of a dose, the newer medications may lead to problems such as social withdrawal and symptoms resembling Parkinson's.
-Antipsychotics can produce unpleasant or dangerous side effects when taken with certain medications.
+Anti-psychotics can produce unpleasant or dangerous side effects when taken with certain medications.
 For this reason, all doctors treating a patient need to be aware of all the medications that person is taking.
 Doctors need to know about prescription and over-the-counter medicine, vitamins, minerals, and herbal supplements.
 People also need to discuss any alcohol or other drug use with their doctor.
-Nevertheless, the newer antipsychotics are a significant advance, and their optimal use in people with schizophrenia is a subject of current research.
+Nevertheless, the newer anti-psychotics are a significant advance, and their optimal use in people with schizophrenia is a subject of current research.

-Psychosocial treatments can help people with schizophrenia who are already stabilized on antipsychotic medication.
-Psychosocial treatments help these patients deal with the everyday challenges of the illness, such as difficulty with communication, self-care, work, and forming and keeping relationships.
+Therapeutic treatments can help people with schizophrenia who are already stabilized on anti-psychotic medication.
+These treatments help people deal with the everyday challenges of their illness, such as difficulty with communication, self-care, work, and forming and keeping relationships.
 Learning and using coping mechanisms to address these problems allow people with schizophrenia to socialize and attend school and work.

 Illness management skills